Erdogan announces that Turkish elections will take place on May 14 - ExBulletin

 Erdogan, 68, introduced a system of governance in 2018 that abolished the post of prime minister and concentrated most power in the hands of the president.
 The president’s office was largely a ceremonial position prior to this date.
 Under the new system, presidential and legislative elections are held on the same day.

-The opposition has blamed Turkey’s economic slowdown and erosion of civil rights and freedoms on Erdogan, saying the overhauled government system amounts to one man.
+The opposition has blamed Turkey’s economic slowdown and the erosion of civil rights and freedoms on Erdogan, saying the revised government system amounts to one man.
 The presidential system was narrowly approved in a referendum in 2017 and too efficient after the elections 2018.

-This year’s elections were due to be held in June, but ruling party members said that month would coincide with summer and religious holidays, urging an earlier date.
+This year’s elections were due to be held in June, but ruling party members said that month would coincide with summer and religious holidays, prompting an earlier date.

 |